 I do not believe there is anyone who would argue that a survival rate that lies between 0.001% and 0.01% can in any sense be considered successful.

 In these instances, notwithstanding Richard Dawkins’ dogmatic insistence about the “selfish gene,” it is better to speak of the “selfless gene” or the “sharing gene.”
 Since Dawkins’ argument that genes are selfish is based solely on the observed real-world effects of animals’ behaviours, in these cases, which are quite common among certain species of organisms, it follows that the parents, or genes, as Dawkins prefers, lay their eggs not only to produce more of their kind, but also to feed other organisms.
-That this is in fact the case is shown by the fact that organisms that do not intend to share their offspring with other animals produce far fewer of them, and they expend considerable energy, not to mention incurring some risks to themselves, in order to protect, nurture, and defend them from predators.
+That this is in fact the case is shown by the fact that organisms that do not intend to share their offspring with other animals produce far fewer of them, and they expend considerable energy, not to mention incurring some risks to themselves, in order to protect, nurture, and defend their offspring from predators.

 My discussion of salmon behaviour applies primarily to Pacific salmon, which spawn in coastal areas located in the northwestern parts of North America as well as in Japan and northeastern Asia.
 There are several species of Atlantic salmon that do return to the ocean or lake after spawning, which act they may perform more than once.